-Clinton during coughing fit: 'I think I'm allergic to Trump'
+Clinton during coughing fit: 'Every time I think about Trump I get allergic'

 Washington (CNN)Hillary Clinton on Monday interrupted her stump speech involuntarily in a coughing spell -- and wryly blamed the incident on GOP rival Donald Trump.

-"Every time I think about Trump, I think I'm allergic," said the Democratic nominee in the midst of her coughing outbreak during a Cleveland rally, Ohio.
+"Every time I think about Trump I get allergic," said the Democratic nominee in the midst of her coughing outbreak during a Cleveland rally, Ohio.
 Behind Clinton, running mate Tim Kaine clapped while the audience laughed in response.

 Kellyanne Conway, Trump's campaign manager, seized on the episode to tweak Clinton over her distance from the media -- including not holding a full-blown press conference since last December.